Key Takeaways

 “What happens if I can’t access my data when I need it?”

 This concern is understandable, especially given how time-sensitive our work can be.
-Leading providers offer service level agreements guaranteeing high availability, typically exceeding 99.9% uptime.
+Leading technology in accounting platforms offer service level agreements guaranteeing high availability, typically exceeding 99.9% uptime.
 This reliability often surpasses on-premise systems, which can be vulnerable to local power outages, hardware failures, or other issues that might not affect geographically distributed cloud data centers.

 Change Management and Adoption